 While my recipe is not authentic spanakópita, we love the flavor profile the added pepper flakes and touch of nutmeg gives this recipe!

 - Olive Oil – I use extra virgin.
 You can use this or unsalted Butter for brushing on the phyllo pastry, both with a pinch of salt.

 - Frozen Spinach – or fresh spinach may be used.
 If using frozen, you’ll squeeze out all the water.
 For fresh, you’ll blanch the greens, squeeze out the water and then chop.

 - Garlic – use fresh minced for best flavor.

-- Pinch of Pepper Flakes – for a hint of spice and interest, but is optional.
+- Pinch of Pepper Flakes – for a hint of spice and interest.

 - Egg – for binding and moisture.

 - Feta – go for creamy sheep’s milk feta (Greek feta).
 It’s creamier than cow’s milk feta.

 - Parmesan – look for vegetarian parm (made without rennet) or you can sub ricotta here (I like con Latte).